-This timely project will develop a set of innovative approaches for bringing environmental benefits and cost-savings to flood protection infrastructure along the San Francisco Bay shoreline.
+The Flood Control 2.0 project developed a set of innovative approaches for bringing environmental benefits and cost-savings to flood protection infrastructure along the San Francisco Bay shoreline.
 The strategy has two complementary approaches that transform costly trapped sediment in local flood control channels into a resource: channel redesign where sufficient adjacent land use flexibility exists, and sediment redistribution for highly constrained channels.

-Through an interdisciplinary team linking regional science expertise with on-the-ground flood control agencies, the project will advance channel redesign to restore wetland habitat, water quality, and shoreline resilience through demonstration projects at three creek mouths: San Francisquito, lower Novato, and lower Walnut creeks.
+Through an interdisciplinary team linking regional science expertise with on-the-ground flood control agencies, the project advanced channel redesign to restore wetland habitat, water quality, and shoreline resilience through demonstration projects at three creek mouths: San Francisquito, lower Novato, and lower Walnut creeks.

-At a region-wide scale, the project will collect and integrate data on coarse sediment and historical stream characteristics with the results of the local projects.
-The resulting regional strategy will increase environmental benefits and cost-savings to flood protection infrastructure along the San Francisco Bay shoreline.
+At a region-wide scale, the project collected and integrated data on coarse sediment and historical stream characteristics with the results of the local projects.
+The resulting regional strategy will increase environmental benefits and cost-savings to flood protection infrastructures along the San Francisco Bay shoreline.

 Visit FloodControl.sfei.org to access all Flood Control 2.0 products and tools.